biomedicalinformaticsgroup/cadmus/README.md

 - doi <class 'str'>
 - issn <class 'str'>
 - crossref <class 'numpy.int64'>
-    - 1/0 for presence of crossref record when searching on doi.
+    - 1/0 for the presence of crossref record when searching on doi.
 - full_text_links <class 'dict'>
     - dict_keys:
         - 'cr_tdm' (list of crossref tdm links),
         - 'html_parse' (list of links parsed from html files),
-        - 'pubmed_links' (list of links from "linkout" section on pubmed page, not including PMC).
+        - 'pubmed_links' (list of links from "linkout" section on PubMed page, not including PMC).
 - licenses <class 'list'>
 - pdf <class 'numpy.int64'>
-    - (1/0) for successful download of pdf version.
+    - (1/0) for successful download of the pdf version.
 - xml <class 'numpy.int64'>
-    - (1/0) for successful download of xml version.
+    - (1/0) for successful download of the xml version.
 - html <class 'numpy.int64'>
-    - (1/0) for successful download of html version.
+    - (1/0) for successful download of the html version.
 - plain <class 'numpy.int64'>
-    - (1/0) for successful download of plain text version.
+    - (1/0) for successful download of the plain text version.
 - pmc_tgz <class 'numpy.int64'>
     - (1/0) for successful download of Pubmed Central Tar g-zip.
 - xml_parse_d <class 'dict'>